motherT/motherT/README.md

 - 👀 I’m interested in ...software testing
 - 🌱 I’m currently learning ...to collaborate on software testing projects
 - 💞️ I’m looking to collaborate on ...learning tools to become a quality assurance tester
-- 📫 How to reach me ...tissypalack322@gmail.com
+- 📫 How to reach me ..trp@

 <!---
 motherT/motherT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.